🔒 The Habit Reframe Method is invite only

 It won’t come to you if you’re desperate for it; if you need it to come.
 You have to sit still for a short while and “pretend” like you don’t actually need it.
 Only then will it saunter over to you.In a word, motivation comes only with acceptance.
 You need to find acceptance of all that is now, right here in front of you, in this tiny sliver of the present moment.Understand: The motivation to change things only happens once you come to accept the way things are.It's a colossal paradox.
 But it makes perfect sense once you realize that the most productive people out there aren't motivated because they hate their lives and are yearning for change.
 They aren't riddled with unsatisfied needs and wants.
 They already feel whole and complete as they are; yet they also have a fire lit under them to work, hustle and make themselves and the world better.But coming to acceptance isn’t particularly fast or easy.
 In fact, if you manage to go through with Step 1, you’re going to be left with an attention vacuum that will quickly fill with the thoughts, feelings and emotions—worry, anxiety, regret, self-contempt, stress, depression, boredom—that you’ve been impulsively using vices to relieve and escape from.So, it’s going to feel like "the now" is anything but ok.
 It's going to feel like your life, as it is currently, is just not good enough to “accept” as is.Day 1, day 2, day 3.
 They’re mostly going to be tough (especially day 3 for some reason).Anticipate this.

 Mindfulness is key in this.
-Mindful allows for you to detach from the experience.
-To observe your thoughts, feelings and emotions dispassionately; as if they are occurring outside you.
-As is they’re something you can ‘look’ at:
+Mindfulness allows you to detach from the experience.
+To observe your thoughts, feelings and emotions dispassionately, as if they are occurring outside you.
+As if they’re something you can ‘look’ at:

 ⚠️ Important note ⚠️If you're finding this step particularly difficult or taxing, the support and guidance of a mental health professional will be key.